-Institutional communication, also known as lobbying, is necessary for the development of public policies.
-It allows a company, a group of companies or a group of citizens (trade unions, NGOs, etc.) to provide the public decision-makers with reliable information on the consequences and the scope of the legislative or regulatory provisions in force or Discussion.
+Institutional communication, also known as ‘lobbying’, is necessary for the development of public policies.
+It allows a company, a group of companies or a group of citizens (trade unions, NGOs, etc.) to provide the public decision-makers with reliable information on the consequences and the scope of the legislative or regulatory provisions in force or being discussed.

 We believe that everyone should have the opportunity to make their position and analysis known to the public decision-maker, who alone has the power to find the right balance.